msjimc/RunningWindowsProgramsOnLinux/raspberry_Pi_Desktop.md

 # Raspberry Pi Desktop

-Raspberry Pi Desktop is an x86 version of Raspberry Pi OS (Raspbian) which runs on ARM processors.
-Both are derived from Debian Bullseye.
-Consequently it's not Raspberry Pi, but an OS with the feel of Raspberry Pi.
+Raspberry Pi Desktop is the x86 adaptation of Raspberry Pi OS (formerly Raspbian), which traditionally runs on ARM processors.
+Both operating systems are derivatives of Debian Bullseye, offering a user experience reminiscent of the Raspberry Pi environment, despite not being the original Raspberry Pi hardware.

-Raspberry Pi Desktop (2022-07-01-raspios-bullseye-i386.iso) was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors.
-VirtualBox used a 20 GB hard disk while HyperV used a dynamically resizing hard disk.
-Both installations were configured with default settings with the PIXEL desktop.
+The specific build used, 2022-07-01-raspios-bullseye-i386.iso, was set up on a 64-bit virtual machine equipped with 4,096 MB of RAM and 4 CPU cores.
+For storage, VirtualBox was assigned a 20 GB hard disk, while Hyper-V utilized a dynamically resizing hard disk.
+Both installations adhered to the default configuration settings and featured the PIXEL desktop environment.

-The circularMT_64.exe file and the sequence.gb file were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.
+The circularMT_64.exe and the sequence.gb files were downloaded from the 'Program' and 'Example data' directories of its [GitHub repository](https://github.com/msjimc/circularMT) to the user's Downloads folder (~/Downloads) using Firefox.

 ## Preparation and installation

 * **The account performing the installation must have admin rights.**

-Unlike the Debian installation that used the package manager, its necessary to follow the [WineHQ install method](https://wiki.winehq.org/Debian) for Debian, since the repository contains a Wine 5.0 package rather than Wine 9.0.
+Unlike the Debian installation that used the package manager, its recommended to follow the [WineHQ install method](https://wiki.winehq.org/Debian) for Debian to install Wine 9.0 as follows.

-First set the architecture for 32 bit programs
+First set the architecture to support 32-bit programs

 > sudo dpkg --add-architecture i386

-Add the repository key:
+Then, add the WineHQ repository key:

 > sudo mkdir -pm755 /etc/apt/keyrings
 > sudo wget -O /etc/apt/keyrings/winehq-archive.key https://dl.winehq.org/wine-builds/winehq.key

-Download the source files (Raspberry Pi Desktop is based on Debian Bullseye)
+Next, Download the source files for Debian Bullseye:

 > sudo wget -NP /etc/apt/sources.list.d/ https://dl.winehq.org/wine-builds/debian/dists/bullseye/winehq-bullseye.sources